GluuFederation/docs-gluu-server-prod/docs/source/release-notes/index.md

 ### [GluuFederation/oxTrust](https://github.com/GluuFederation/oxTrust/issues?utf8=?&q=is%3Aissue+milestone%3A4.2+)

+- [#1991](https://github.com/GluuFederation/oxTrust/issues/1991) Add ability to add RPT Claims script to client

+- [#1987](https://github.com/GluuFederation/oxTrust/issues/1987) Gluu 4.1.1 and 4.2: getting same Pairwise ID ( first generated one ) for rest of the users

 - [#1973](https://github.com/GluuFederation/oxTrust/issues/1973) Can u2f and fido2 dates be shown using the same format?

 - [#1967](https://github.com/GluuFederation/oxTrust/issues/1967) Use JSON Property to allow extra attributes for person status